TarasKuzyo/percolation/README.md

 and above which the probability is always 1.
 For 2D site percolation the critical value of `p` is close to 0.6.

 The program generates a grid of cells for the site vacancy probability `p` and creates a percolation flow from top to bottom.
+This makes those "open" cells through which the flow propagates "full".
-The output can be visualized with grid image.
+The output can be visualized with grid image with different colors for "occupied", "empty" and "full" cells.
 [Cairo graphics library](https://www.cairographics.org) is used for generation .svg and .png output images.

 ### Compilation and usage

-Provided cairo is installed the project can be compiled with `makefile` which creates the `percolation` executable.
+Provided cairo is properly [installed](https://www.cairographics.org/download/) the project can be compiled with `makefile` which creates the `percolation` executable.

 The program takes 3 mandatory command line arguments:
 * grid width
 * grid height
 * site vacancy probability (floating point value in 0..1 range).

-Optionally one can set the output file paraneters (name, type, maximum image size) and color scheme used.
+Optionally one can set the output file paraneters (name and type, maximum image size) and color scheme used.
+The output image dimensions are proportional to the grid size, unless an upper limit of image sizes is set using `--size` option.

-By default the output is written to the .png image called `'output_ww_hh_pp.png'` with the maximum size of 800px where `ww` and `hh` are grid width and height respectfully, and `pp` is site vacancy probability.
+By default the output is written to the .png file called `'output_ww_hh_pp.png'` with the maximum image size of 800px, where `ww` and `hh` are grid width and height respectfully, and `pp` is site vacancy probability.